90 hours plus practice exams

 For those taking the real estate exam, we have all the new courses you need!
 We have been providing pre-license courses to real estate professionals for over 30 years and are committed to helping you reach your goal of becoming a Real Estate Broker.
 Our 90-hour package includes the required 60-hour Washington Fundamentals course as well as the required 30-hour Practice course.

-To pass the national portion of your exam, this book will make the exam easy for you to pass: Guide to Passing the AMP Real Estate Exam by Joyce Bea Sterling.
-This book can be checked out from our library after completing the two required courses.
 This is a huge advantage to you in assuring your success in passing the exam the first time.
-Our instructor will walk you through the books and save you time by telling you exactly what to study.
+Our instructor will walk you through the practice courses and save you time by telling you exactly what to study.
 Passing the exam then becomes easy.

 Real Estate Fundamentals (60 hrs) and Washington Real Estate Practices* (30 hrs)